City of the Dead (Cairo): Mamluk period (1250–1517 CE)

 The Mamluk sultans (1250 to 1517) were prolific builders, but most of the sultans and Mamluk elites preferred to be buried in monumental mausoleums attached to mosques and madrasas built in the city rather than in the Qarafa.
 In 1290, they established a new cemetery just south of the Citadel, east of the existing cemetery around the tomb of Sayyida Nafisa, on land formerly used for military training and exercises.
 Only a relatively modest number of Mamluk funerary monuments were built here, although they were of high architectural quality and some remain today.
 The most significant foundation here appears to have been the Zawiya of Shaykh Zayn al-Din Yusuf in 1299, which attracted pilgrims and formed the core of a new habitable district which later became the neighbourhood of al-Qadiriya.

 Under the long reign of Sultan al-Nasir Muhammad (1293–1341), Cairo's prosperity led to increased use of the Qarafa necropolis and to its revitalization, with the "Smaller Qarafa" of Ayyubid times (around the Mausoleum of Imam al-Shafi'i) now re-merging with the "Greater Qarafa".
 This period marked the height of Cairo's wealth and power, and in turn probably marked the high point of the Qarafa in terms of prestige and splendor.

 In the later 14th century Cairo's population declined significantly due to the arrival of the plague.
 Despite the disasters, Mamluk elites continued to build extensively across Cairo.
 The focus of development, however, shifted from the old Qarafa, which was by then fully saturated, to new areas of development north of the Citadel, which later became what is now known as the Northern Cemetery.
 This desert area located between the Citadel, the city walls, and the Moqattam hills was crossed by the important pilgrimage road which led to Mecca.
 The road grew in importance during the Mamluk period as the Mamluks' military dominance in the region ensured the safety of the pilgrimage route.
 The road was dotted by buildings such as caravanserais, restaurants and stables which serviced travelers.
 Starting in 1265, Sultan Baybars turned the area into a large hippodrome for equestrian games, training, and military parades, and it became known as Maydan al-Qabaq.
 In 1320, Sultan al-Nasir Muhammad put an end to the games and the military functions of the area were abandoned, but it came to be inhabited by Sufi orders searching for space outside the crowded city.
 In turn, the Mamluks began to build their mausoleums here, also looking for more space.
-The Bahri Mamluks built some funerary structures here, most notably the mausoleum of al-Nasir Muhammad's favourite wife, Princess Tughay (also known as Umm Anuk), who was buried here in 1348, making it one of the earliest surviving structures in the Northern Cemetery today.
+The Bahri Mamluks built some funerary structures here, most notably the mausoleum of Princess Tughay (also known as Umm Anuk), al-Nasir Muhammad's favourite wife, who was buried here in 1348, making it one of the earliest surviving structures in the Northern Cemetery today.
 Her mausoleum was accompanied by a khanqah for Sufis, which became a recurring architectural format for future funerary complexes.